prakhartiwari0/prakhartiwari0/README.md

 `Update 7 Nov 2023:` I have been working on [**My Web Shortcuts**](https://www.mywebshortcuts.xyz/) for nearly a month and it will launch very soon.

+`Update 22 Dec 2023:` My Web Shortcuts was [launched about a month ago on Product Hunt](https://www.producthunt.com/posts/my-web-shortcuts), and has an amazing response.
+Let's see what the future has for this little project.

 <h3 id="blog_posts">Recent Blog Posts</h3>